JoeJiang3936/Databricks/README.rst

 The following github repo contains detailed information about utilizing Apache Spark with Genomics Analysis.

-we are also working on a public website:  https://thesparkgenomeproject.com/
+Besides this repowe are also working on a public website:  https://thesparkgenomeproject.com/